MeanderingProgrammer/dashboard.nvim/README.md

             -- Sections to add at bottom, these can be string references to -- functions in sections.lua, custom strings, or custom functions footer = {},
+            -- Gets called after directory is changed and is provided with the -- directory string as an argument
+            on_load = function(dir)
+                -- Do nothing
+            end
             -- Highlight groups to use for various components highlight_groups = {
                 header = 'Constant',